Zellfaze/password-splitter-express/README.md

 # Development Install
 Please run `npm install` to install dependencies.

+Then run `npm run createdb` to create a blank database.

 Then run the following to start the dev server:

 ```bash